How to Improve Cash Flow with Purchase Order Financing

 Invoice factoring involves a business selling its invoices or accounts receivable to a factoring company for an advance rate that can range from 80-95%.
 The invoices are unpaid invoices from another business and the factoring company receives the payment from customers on the invoices.
 You then receive the balance minus the factoring fee.

-What are the Similarities Between PO Financing and Invoice Factoring?
+What are the Similarities Between PO Funding and Invoice Factoring?

-How are Invoice Factoring and PO Financing Different?
+How are Invoice Factoring and PO Funding Different?

 While purchase order financing and invoice factoring are clearly different forms of financing, their purpose is the same—to create cash flow and augment business growth.